 \subsection{Modified network}

-A new modified network can be reconstructed by taking account into the ability of LSTM in learning frequency.
-Thinner networks can only capture limited local information with a small receptive field size\cite{vnet}.
-Therefore, our method makes it possible to produce a hybrid network with LSTM and ResNet that generates the whole population dynamics within a small receptive field size.
+A new modified network can be reconstructed by taking account into the role of LSTM in the learning frequency.
+Thinner networks can only capture limited local information with a small receptive field size \cite{vnet}.
+Therefore, our method makes it possible to produce a hybrid network by combining LSTM and ResNet which is able to generate the whole population dynamics within a small receptive field size.
 In this hybrid learning network as shown in Fig.\ref{figure5}b, the former LSTM network is used for frequency learning by the way of Poincar\'{e} map at the first stage.
-Additionally, the ResNet treats as a core network globally generating the complete fractional population difference dynamics $z(t,\Lambda)$.
-For ResNet learning, we also use the MSE loss function $\mathcal{L}$ [equation (\ref{equation9})], but with {$z(t_i)$}, {$N$}, {$g(t_i)$} the parameters obtained after implementing the LSTM network.
-In the core of our procedure [see red box in Fig.\ref{figure5}b], we use the Poincar\'{e} maps and LSTM network integrated to transmit extra information to ResNet in which the way of Poincar\'{e} map can improve the learning fidelity via periodicity verification before learning.
+Additionally, the ResNet is treated as a core network for generating the whole dynamics of the fractional population difference $z(t,\Lambda)$.
+For the ResNet learning, we also use the MSE loss function $\mathcal{L}$ [equation (\ref{equation9})], in which the parameters {$z(t_i)$}, {$N$}, {$g(t_i)$} are all obtained after implementing LSTM.
+In the core of our procedure [see red box in Fig.\ref{figure5}b], we use the Poincar\'{e} maps and LSTM network integrated to transmit extra information to ResNet.
+More importantly the way of Poincar\'{e} map can improve the learning fidelity via periodicity verification before learning.